Buffered Image

 is reserved for drawing into the image whose format is the display format (see above).

-to reuse the same code between Single and Multiple Formats Implementations.
+The function name is set thanks to a preprocessor macro to reuse the same code between Single and Multiple Formats Implementations.

 The behavior after this function is similar to Custom Implementation.